 St. John’s Lutheran Church was founded in 1903, with the first building completed in 1906 at the corner of Prairie and Linden.
-St. John’s continued at this location until 1923, when a new church building was dedicated at the corner of Park and Wilmette Avenues, where the church resides to this day.
+St. John’s continued at this location until 1923, when a new church building was dedicated at the corner of Park and Wilmette Avenue, where the congregation worships to this day.